Flat-faced seahorse: Reproduction

 The size restriction is important because of the way in which seahorses become sexually mature.
-In flat-faced seahorses, sexumaturity is better predicted by size than by age.
+In flat-faced seahorses, sexual maturity is better predicted by size than by age.
 For example, populations in the South China Sea and North China Sea both matured at the same size, but those found in the South China Sea were 3 months old while those found in the North China Sea were 5 months old.
-These seahorses reach sexual maturity before they grow to 10 cm, but there are some other species of seahorses that reach maturity when they are larger than 10 cm, so perhaps this regulation should be revisited for their sake.
+These seahorses reach sexual maturity before they grow to 10 cm, unlike some other species of seahorses that reach maturity when they are larger than 10 cm.
 When flat-faced seahorses mate, the females give their eggs to the males who carry the eggs and give birth to live young.
 The gestation period ranges from 11–20 days, with an average of 16 days—this variance appears to be based on water temperature.
 The species had gestation durations of 19 days at 22.5 °C, 16 days at 24 °C and 11 days at 28.5 °C, which is consistent with other members of the Hippocampus genus.
 Though flat-faced seahorses have been known to reproduce year round in captivity, they reach peak breeding from March to May in the China Sea.
 Their peak breeding season could vary depending on location, as they reproduce based on the constancy of water temperature.

 Genetics

 H. trimaculatus is divided into two primary lineages, one on either side of Wallace's Line in Indonesia.
-In one study, they found that all of the specimens sampled that were used either for Chinese medicine or for souvenirs were from the A lineage on the Asiatic side of Wallace's line.
-Their sample size was quite small, however, so there would need to be further studies done to determine if one lineage is more at risk than the other.
+In one study, all of the specimens sampled that were used either for Chinese medicine or for souvenirs were from the A lineage on the Asiatic side of Wallace's line.
+The sample size was small, so further studies are needed to determine if one lineage is more at risk than the other.

 In a study done by Lourie (2004), it was discovered through cytochrome b sequencing that there are deep genetic breaks among individuals in Southeast Asia that were collected only 800 km away from each other.
 However, the same study of H. trimaculatus revealed identical genetic haplotypes from specimens collected up to 10,000 km away along the Asian continental shelf.
 This suggests extensive gene flow over the last 10,000 years.